 \section{Introduction}

 Last passage times have received considerable attention in the recent literature.
-For instance, in the classic ruin theory (which describes the capital of an insurance company), the moment of ruin is considered as the first time the process is below the level zero.
-However, in more recent literature the last passage time below zero is treated as the moment of ruin and the Cram\'er--Lundberg has been generalised to spectrally negative L\'evy processes (see e.g. \cite{nokchiu2005}).
-Moreover, in \cite{Paroissin2015} spectrally positive L\'evy processes are considered as degradation models and the last passage time above a certain fixed boundary is considered as the failure time.\\
+For instance, in the classic ruin theory (which describes the capital of an insurance company), the moment of ruin is considered as the first time the process is below level zero.
+However, in more recent literature, the last passage time below zero is treated as the moment of ruin, and the Cram\'er--Lundberg process has been generalised to spectrally negative L\'evy processes (see e.g. \cite{chiu2005passage}).
+Moreover, in \cite{paroissin2013first}, spectrally positive L\'evy processes are used for degradation models, and the last passage time above a fixed boundary is considered the failure time.\\